ruuda/rcl/docs/rcl_format.md

-The formatter is not sensitive to initial formatting, with the exception of trailing commas, to give some control over how collections are formatted.[^1] Collections with at least two elements that have a trailing comma will be formatted tall, even when they fit on a line.
+The formatter is not sensitive to initial formatting, with the exception of trailing commas, to give some control over how collections are formatted.[^1] Collections that have a trailing comma will be formatted tall, even when they fit on a line.
 To format the collection wide, remove the trailing comma.
 This applies to any place where trailing commas are allowed, not just collection literals.

 ```rcl
 // This collection is formatted wide.